scaleflex/filerobot-client-python-uploader/README.md

 ### API endpoints to trigger
 Triggering and monitoring your migration involves calling some local APIs.

 Host is `localhost` as you are running the containers locally.
 You can expose the server running this migration script to the Internet and call the APIs remotely as well.
+Use `curl http://localhost:8000` to call the APIs if you don't have a web browser on the machine running the script.

 ```
 http://localhost:8000/